MatthewDailey/n8n-render/README.md

 ## What You Need to Do Manually

-### 1. Customize the render.yaml file

-Before pushing to GitHub, update these values in `render.yaml`:
+### 1. Set Environment Variables in Render Console

+For security reasons, authentication credentials are not included in the repository.
+You'll need to set these environment variables manually in the Render console after deployment:

+**Required Environment Variables:**
-- `yourUsername` → Replace with your desired n8n username
+- `N8N_BASIC_AUTH_USER` → Your desired n8n username
-- `yourPassword` → Replace with a secure password
+- `N8N_BASIC_AUTH_PASSWORD` → A secure password
-- `https://your-service.onrender.com` → This will be replaced with your actual Render URL after deployment
+- `WEBHOOK_URL` → Your Render service URL (e.g., `https://your-service-name.onrender.com`)

+**How to set them:**
+1. After deploying your service on Render
+2. Go to your service dashboard
+3. Click on the **"Environment"** tab
+4. Add the environment variables listed above

 ### 2. Push to GitHub